Race for first private space station heats up as NASA set to retire ISS

 Vast plans to send Haven-1 into space on a SpaceX Falcon 9 rocket, while Axiom's private mission will see astronauts aboard one of their Crew Dragon capsules.

-"Just 15 to 20 years ago, sending a kilogram into space cost $60,000," Bonnet told AFP.
-"When Starship, SpaceX's launcher becomes operational in 2030, the cost will be less than $200 per kilogram," he added.
+"Just 15 to 20 years ago, sending a kilogram into space cost US$60,000," Bonnet told AFP.
+"When Starship, SpaceX's launcher becomes operational in 2030, the cost will be less than US$200 per kilogram," he added.

 But operating a commercial space station will still cost a hefty sum.